el1zavetaaaa/codeus_strings_cucumber/src/main/java/org/example/tuesday/maintask/readme.md

-# Task Overview
+# Task Overview 👓

 You will receive a list of strings.<br/>

-- Each string corresponds to the part of the customer's address.
+- Each string corresponds to the part of the customer's address  🎒.
-- There is no granted specific order of the strings in the list.
+- There is no granted specific order of the strings in the list 💼.
-- However, there is a list of rules how you should work with the address lines.
+- However, there is a list of rules how you should work with the address lines 👜.

-# How to extract needed information from the list of addresses
+# How to extract needed information from the list of addresses 👑

-1. **You should extract all the numerics from the lines.** <br/>
+**You should extract all the numerics from the lines.** <br/>

 You should extract all numerics to a String, if there are more than 1 numeric in the list --> they should be separated by a colon.